EastonArcher/JavaScript-Three.js-Website/README.md

 npm install
 npm run dev
 ```
+Launch a local development server by following these steps.
+Visit http://localhost:3000 in your browser to explore the interactive 3D website.

 ## Technologies Used
 **- Vite:** This project is built with Vite, a fast development framework that enhances the development experience.<br>